 Check out another great interview with Darren: Meet Darren Fearnley - Your Expert Guide to HVAC Training

 Learn more about HVAC training & careers

 Herzing College offers a 52-week HVAC pre-apprenticeship program.
-Training includes preparation for Gas Technician 3 and 2 exams, and 6 different safety certifications.
+Training includes preparation for Gas Technician 3 and 2 exams, and six different safety certifications.

-Successful graduates finish the program with a G2 license, and the skills to construct a fully operational heating and cooling system.
+Successful graduates finish the program with a G2 licence and the skills to construct a fully operational heating and cooling system.

 If you're interested in learning more, your next step is to speak with admissions.
 An admissions advisor will answer questions about training, careers, financial aid, how to apply, and more.